Moonbird-IT/php.mbframework/README.md

     STAGE=dev

 will make the framework load the configuration files found in folder "/etc/dev/".
-If the value does not exist, all configuration files will be loaded from the "prod" sub-directory.
+If the value does not exist, all configuration files will be loaded from the "prod" subdirectory.

 ### Deprecation notice

 * the MSSQL driver currently uses the removed mssql_* functions deprecated in PHP 5.2x and removed in PHP 5.3x;
   use the SqlSrv version instead.

-## Change log

-### 2021-11-30:
-- added setting fetch style for SqlSrvConnection class
-- added ignore invalid UTF8 in JsonResponse class
-- added possibility to load different header and footer files in AbstractViewController

-### 2021-09-16:
-- added JSON_INVALID_UTF8_IGNORE flag to JsonResponse to avoid errors when encoding invalid JSON
-- added secondsToHourString($seconds) to DateUtil
-- extended database classes and added interface IDatabaseConnection
-- added support to load the Persohub framework in framework loader